 Bird Watching Ethics 101

-With over 7 billion people in the world, it's no wonder that there are dozens of lists available on the best ways to reduce impact on wildlife and the environments on which they depend.
+With over 7 billion people in the world, it's no wonder that there are dozens of lists available on the best ways to reduce impacts on wildlife and the environments on which they depend.
 We've compiled a list of considerations for your next outing - be sure to share this information with others on your trip as well!

-For the birds:
+Ethics for the birds:

 Keep your distance.

 - If an animal changes its behavior or begins using a warning call as you or your equipment get closer, you're affecting that animal in a potentially negative manner.

 - Every bird has what's called a "flush distance."
 Some birds are more skittish than others (e.g., larger birds take longer to take off in flight thus will flush sooner than smaller birds), and this distance will change if the flush occurs during breeding season.

 - Only watch from a distance close enough where the animal acts as if you weren't there.